AntVann/CMPE275mini2/basecamp/README.md

 - C++17 compatible compiler (GCC 7+, Clang 5+, MSVC 2017+)
 - CMake 3.10 or higher
 - gRPC and Protocol Buffers
+- Boost libraries (for shared memory and interprocess communication)
+- nlohmann/json (for JSON parsing)
 - Google Test (for running tests)

 ### For Python Client